Nepal's Best Short Treks

 Look for leopards and the elusive Himalayan Black bear along the trail as you make your way to the famous Kalinchowk Bhagwati temple.
 Locals make pilgrimages to this Hindu shrine.
 Chances are you won’t encounter another person along the way until you reach the temple, unless you trek during the summer months when Nepali villagers move their cattle to their summer settlements where the herds graze during the monsoon season.

-#3 Solu Trek: In the Lower Everest Region
+Solu Trek: Get to Know the Lower Everest Region (4-14 Days)

 It’s hard to think about Nepal and not conjure up images of the grandest mountain of them all: Everest.
 This is the trek for visitors who don’t want to climb Everest, but do want to see from land rather than a plane.